girish-taware/plum-guide/src/components/plum-carousel-smart/README.md

 # PlumCarouselSmart

-This component displays a carousel navigators and the content.
+This component displays a carousel.

-Exposes a variable currentSlide via v-slot="{ currentSlide }" which can be used to display the slide in the content.
-Initial value of currentSlide is 1 i.e display the 1st slide/image.

 ### Basic usage